Toggle diff (533 lines)

 +@item @code{offbattery} (type: gexp)

-+Handler for offbattery event.
++The handler for the offbattery event.

 +